 Reviewing how we buy products and services

-We are also reviewing how government buys ICT products and services, and exploring how we can make ICT procurement a simpler and faster process for everyone involved.
+The ICT Procurement Taskforce reviewed how government buys ICT products and services.
+This review explored how we can make ICT procurement a simpler and faster process for everyone involved.

 For any questions related to ICT procurement you can contact us at email@example.com

 The responsibility for whole of government ICT procurement moved from the Department of Finance to the Digital Transformation Agency in May 2017.
 This move is part of the agency’s expanded responsibility to deliver on the government’s Digital Transformation Agenda.